madslundt/docker-cloud-media-scripts/README.md

 ===============
 ## Usage

-Default settings use ~100 GB for local media, remove atleast 80 GB and Plexdrive chunks and cache are removed after 24 hours.
+Default settings use ~100GB for local media, remove atleast 80 GB and Plexdrive chunks and cache are removed after 24 hours:
 ```
 docker create \
 	--name cloud-media-scripts \